jeremyfix/ros2_ansible_turtlebot/README.md

 The list of turtlebots you want to deploy is specified in the `ansible/etc/hosts` file.
 There are two dummy entries.
 You need to adapt this file with your settings.

+## Customizing the roles

+Our turtlebot2 are equiped with a LDS scanner.
+Its location is published in the launch file `ansible/roles/turtlebot2/files/home/ubuntu/robot.launch.py`.
+You may need to adapt it.

+If you do not have a LDS, you may even need to remove that part and the corresponding executions in the turtlebot2 role.

+## Running the playbook

 One of the role is ensuring the wifi is correctly setup, you need to define two eenvironment variables and then run the playbook

 ```